sunjh22/CNVPipe/README.md

     smoove call --outdir analysis/temp/smoove/ --exclude ~/data/refs/hg38/exclude.cnvnator_100bp.GRCh38.20170403.bed --name sample4 --fasta ~/data/refs/hg38/analysisSet/hg38.analysisSet.fa -p 1 --genotype analysis/mapped/sample4.bam

-After comparing the results from Lumpy and Smoove, we found no big difference, so we will use smoove to replace lumpy in our CNVPipe.
+After comparing the results from Lumpy and Smoove, we found no big difference, so we will replace lumpy with smoove in our CNVPipe.

+Note: `Lumpy` might produce multiple calls for the same region, which indicates a noisy region or complex SV, we will skip such regions when merging.

+    python ~/data/project/CNVPipe/scripts/smooveFilter.py analysis/temp/smoove/sample17.bed analysis/res/smoove/sample17.bed
+    for x in sample{13..18}; do python ~/data/project/CNVPipe/scripts/smooveFilter.py analysis/temp/smoove/${x}.bed analysis/res/smoove/${x}.bed; done

+#### 06.2.1 Duphold

 Use `duphold` to genotype.
 Three additional fields will be added into `FORMAT` per sample:
-DHFC - "fold-change for the variant depth relative to the rest of the chromosome the variant was found on" DHFFC - "fold-change for the variant depth relative to Flanking regions" DHBFC - "fold-change for the variant depth relative to bins in the genome with similar GC-content"
+1. DHFC - fold-change for the variant depth relative to the rest of the chromosome where variant was
+2. DHFFC - fold-change for the variant depth relative to Flanking regions
+3. DHBFC - fold-change for the variant depth relative to bins in the genome with similar GC-content

-`duphold` could be directly downloaded as an exectuable binary file.
+`duphold` could be directly downloaded as an exectuable binary file, or used after installing smoove

     smoove genotype -d -x -p 1 --name sample4 --outdir analysis/temp/smoove-genotype/ --fasta ~/data3/refs/hg38/analysisSet/hg38.analysisSet.fa --vcf analysis/temp/smoove/sample4-smoove.genotyped.vcf.gz analysis/mapped/sample4.bam

     Version: Smoove 0.2.8

+We have changed our strategy: firstly merge CNV results from all tools without filtering, then use `duphold` to genotype in one step.
+So we directly extract columns including chrom, start, end and CN from the output of `smoove`.
+The following steps are not included in `smoove.smk`.

 The authors suggest use DHFFC<0.7 to filter deletion and DHBFC>1.3 to filter duplication